cinar/config2/README.md

 ### Parse all

-Config2 can parse the JSON file if exists, parse the environment variables, and parse the command line arguments.
+Config2 can parse the JSON file if it exists, parse the environment variables, and parse the command line arguments.

 Use the [ParseAll](https://pkg.go.dev/github.com/cinar/config2#ParseAll) function as shown below.